stinson122/fileexchange/README.md

-To run, navigate to client or server folder and click run.bat if on Windows or use 'sh rn.sh' if on UNIX/Mac
+To compile and run, navigate to client or server folder and click run.bat if on Windows or use 'sh rn.sh' if on UNIX